opnfv/apex/docs/release/installation/virtual.rst

     -n network_settings.yaml -d deploy_settings.yaml``
     Note it can also be useful to run the command with the ``--debug`` argument which will enable a root login on the overcloud nodes with
-    password: 'opnfv-apex'.
+    password: 'opnfvapex'.
 It is also useful in some cases to surround the deploy command with ``nohup``.
 For example:
     ``nohup <deploy command> &``, will allow a deployment to continue even if ssh access to the Jump Host is lost during deployment.